JenSans/Detecting-Plant-Disease/README.md

 ├── notebook.ipynb                              <- Final Notebook.
 ├── presentation.pdf                            <- PDF of the Canva presentation.
 ├── images                                      <- Images used for README.
-├── environment                                 <- Environment requirements to run this notebook.
+├── environment.yml                             <- Environment requirements to run this notebook.
 └── utils.py                                    <- Helpful functions to use in final notebook.
 ```